 Definition: Convenience sampling is defined as a method adopted by researchers where they collect market research data from a conveniently available pool of respondents.
 It is the most commonly used sampling technique as it’s incredibly prompt, uncomplicated, and economical.
 In many cases, members are readily approachable to be a part of the sample.

 Researchers use various sampling techniques in situations where there are large populations.
-In most cases, testing the entire community is practically impossible.
+In most cases, testing the entire community is practically impossible because they are not easy to reach.
 Researchers use convenience sampling in situations where additional inputs are not necessary for the principal research.
 There are no criteria required to be a part of this sample.
 Thus, it becomes incredibly simplified to include elements in this sample.
 All components of the population are eligible and dependent on the researcher’s proximity to get involved in the sample.

 The researcher chooses members merely based on proximity and doesn’t consider whether they represent the entire population or not.
 Using this technique, they can observe habits, opinions, and viewpoints in the easiest possible manner.

 A good example of convenience sampling is: A new NGO wants to establish itself in 20 cities.
 It selects the top 20 cities to serve based on the proximity to where they’re based.

 Convenience sampling is applied by brands and organizations to measure their perception of their image in the market.
 Data is collected from potential customers to understand specific issues or manage opinions of a newly launched product.
 In some cases, it is the only available option.
 For example, a university student working on a project and wants to understand the average consumption of soda on campus on a Friday night will most possibly call his/her classmates and friends and ask how many cans of soda they consume.
 Or may go to a party nearby and conduct an easy survey.
 There is always a chance that the randomly selected population may not accurately represent the population of interest, thus increasing the chances of bias.